numfocus/DISCOVER-Cookbook/README.md

 ### Problems or Tracking of Work Items from Ideas, Questions, or Discussions

-Please add issues on [the github issue tracker](https://github.com/numfocus/DISCOVER-Cookbook/discussions).
+Please add issues on [the Github issue tracker](https://github.com/numfocus/DISCOVER-Cookbook/discussions).

 ### Content and Design